-Alix Olson is one of the most powerful internationally touring spoken word artists of her generation.
+Alix Olson is one of the most powerful spoken word artists of her generation.
 One part peace vigil, one part protest rally, and one part joyful raucous concert, Alix ignites audiences everywhere she performs.

 Alix has also been a monthly columnist for InsideOut Magazine and a contributing writer to Velvet Park Magazine.
 Her most recent chapter about the intersection of art and political theory will appear in Agitation with a Smile (Paradigm, forthcoming 2012).